UMD-CS-STICs/389Kspring17/projects/p4-pokemon-api/README.md

 Please submit your `index.js` file **only** to the submit server.

 You cannot use any other npm packages, so do not include your `package.json`

+## Credits

+Credit to https://github.com/Biuni/PokemonGO-Pokedex/ for the `poke.json` file.